Hellr1c/capstone-cxd-flask/README.md

 after pressing next, check the boxes need in order for the website to run.

-•install python to all users
+•install python to all users <br/>
-•add python to environmental variables
+•add python to environmental variables<br/>
 •precompile standard library

 <img src="./test/Pythoncheckbox.png"/>